 The second refugee family consisted of two teenage girls who were being hidden from their Muslim uncle who attempted to sell them into marriage to terrorists.
-The girls were 17 and 16 and also stayed with the sisters for a month until Sant’Egidio had to move them deeper into the country to protect them.
 Both families stretched the sisters’ understanding of different cultures and religions and opened their hearts to all in need.

-Shortly after the election of the current general administration, S Jusciêda Maria Araύjo Menezes joined Sister Margaret on Friday evenings at the Community Center.
-While Sister Margaret was away for her knee surgery in Chicago, Sister Jusciêda continued her service at the Community Center and assisted in organizing the pharmacy room by entering data in the computer.
+S Jusciêda Maria Araύjo Menezes joined Sister Margaret on Friday evenings at the Community Center.
+Sister Jusciêda continued her service at the Community Center.
 The poor around the Vatican greet Sister Jusciêda as Madre.